estii20/water-cycle-quiz/README.md

 4. The orientation of the screen caused the background color to only fill 60% of the height of the screen so I changed the view height  `100vh` to min screen instead of max screen.

+5. Firefox browser test showed the text align was not working.
+Removed text align `webkit center` and adjusted the margins to get the same layout.

 __Browser Test__

 [Browser Stack](https://live.browserstack.com/) and [LAMBDA Test](https://app.lambdatest.com/) used to test the quiz on different browsers.
-Firefox the browser displays the Score Area and Start/Next buttons to the left of the quiz container, however it is still visible to the player.
+Firefox the browser displays the Score Area and Start/Next buttons to the left of the quiz container, therefore adjusted the text align to display correctly.

 ## Unfixed Bugs